yiyuezhao/THUETS_BFMC/README.md

-# THUETS_BFMC
+# BFMC - Documentation Project

-Bosch Future Mobility Challenge of Tsinghua University ETS Lab
+This repo contains the sources for the Bosch Future Mobility Challenge documentation.
+Find it at this [link](https://bosch-future-mobility-challenge-documentation.readthedocs-hosted.com)